Theatre, Cinema and Performing Arts

 What is the Royal Whanganui Opera House?

-It’s New Zealand’s last intact Victorian theatre, built in 1899 at 69 St Hill Street, Whanganui.
-It seats 830 and is a working performance venue hosting local, national, and international events.
+New Zealand’s last Victorian theatre, opened in 1900 at 69 Saint Hill Street, Whanganui.
+It is a working venue for performances and events with a seating capacity of 800.

-When was the Royal Whanganui Opera House built?
+When was the Royal Whanganui Opera House built and opened?

-Can I visit the Royal Whanganui Opera House when there’s no performance on?
+Can I visit the Royal Whanganui Opera House without attending a performance?

 How many seats does the Royal Whanganui Opera House have?